OutSystems/docs-support/src/release-notes/mabs/9/mabs-9.md

 For common issues and solutions check also [Troubleshooting the Mobile Apps Generation](https://success.outsystems.com/Support/Enterprise_Customers/Troubleshooting/Troubleshooting_the_Mobile_Apps_Generation).
 </div>

+MABS 9 is an important milestone for all mobile developers who publish on App Store and Play Store.
+MABS 9 uses iOS 16, and Android 13 with the API level 33.
+The stack lets you continue submitting your Android and iOS apps to the stores while taking advantage of the new features that new iOS and Android bring.

 <div class="warning">

 It's recommended to update all supported plugins to the latest version available on the Forge.
 If you're upgrading from MABS 8, all plugins should already be compliant.
 From MABS 7 or previous, it's **MANDATORY** to upgrade to the latest version.
 For more details, please check the [System Requirements](#system-requirements) below.